nestoru/AWSCrossRegionReplicationLambda/README.md

 # AWS Cross Region Replication Lambda

+An AWS Lambda Function to replicate a datacenter from one live region to a different DR region.

+# WARNING
 Use this script at your own risk.
 Note that it deletes snapshots from the target region based on retentions settings.

+# Try it
 To try this out create an AWS Lambda Function, setup the mandatory environment variables and hit Test.
 Example:

 ```
 SOURCE_REGION = 'us-east-1'